 - Pasta.
 You can add these mushrooms to just about any pasta dish you like!
 Some of my top recommendations include this Vegetable Pasta Salad and my Roasted Vegetable Pasta.
 Or get experimental and use them as a component by adding them to the pasta!

 - Power bowl.
 For the ultimate ‘empty out the fridge’ dish, fill up a bowl of rice or quinoa with your favorite veggies, protein, and these savory mushrooms.
-Stacking the meal with plenty of protein and fiber is key!
+Use this balsamic sauce in these Roasted Veggie Bowls for even more flavor.
+Or use these on these delicious polenta bowls,

 How to Store This Dish